brown-ccv/w3d-translator/NOTES.md

 - The entire project lives inside the `Story` empty game object
   - Scale is 0.3048 to covert feet to meters
   - Set Y to 1.2192 so floor sits at 0, 0, 0.
-- Each wall is a `Plane`
+- Each wall is a `Quad`
-  - Planes scale to 10x normal objects; Set scale to 0.8 for 8ft walls
+  - Set scale to 8 for 8ft walls which matches the CAVE exactly
-- I believe we need to flip all of the z axis to match. (?)
+- The z axis is flipped for the front wall (+4 not -4)
 - We need to convert `LookAt` and `Normal` from world space to local rotation - essentially making everything an `Axis` object.
   - Converting an `Axis` tag to Unity: `Axis.Rotation * Axis.Angle`
   - *See the comments in the XML above*